akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 Because of this Akka provides reflection metadata for logback out of the box, however projects using it will need an extra native image flag `--initialize-at-build-time=ch.qos.logback`.

-FIXME maybe just provide the lazy appender out of the box as well?
-      alternatively should we provide a lazy async logger appender or show it here?

-If using `ch.qos.logback.classic.AsyncAppender` you will need to declare your own lazy version of the appender (not starting any threads at native image build time).
+Special care needs to be taken if using the async logback appender, either avoid using it `ch.qos.logback.classic.AsyncAppender` or declare your own lazy version of the appender (not starting any threads at native image build time).
+You can see an example of such a lazy appender in the @scala[[Akka Projections edge replication sample](https://github.com/akka/akka-projection/blob/main/samples/grpc/local-drone-control-scala/src/main/scala/local/logback/NativeImageAsyncAppender.scala)]@java[[Akka Projections edge replication sample](https://github.com/akka/akka-projection/blob/main/samples/grpc/local-drone-control-java/src/main/java/local/logback/NativeImageAsyncAppender.java)]

-FIXME should we add link to working sample/config for logback?